 The CTG site has grown out a small group of friends attending theater together.
-I have an extensive theater background that reaches back to my acting days in Sacramento between 1999 and 2003.
+I have an extensive theater background that reaches back to my acting days in Sacramento between 1999 and 2002.
 I didn't attend a lot of theater during this time because I was too busy being IN theater – at one point I was in three shows simultaneously and had no idea who I was!
-After moving to San Francisco in 2003 my career took a turn, placing me on the other side of the stage.
-I spent three months in Group Sales at SHN before promoting into my position as Assistant House Manager at the Orpheum, with “The Lion King” being the first show I had the pleasure of working.
+After moving to San Francisco my career took a turn, placing me on the other side of the stage.
+I spent a few months working in Group Sales at SHN before promoting into my position as Assistant House Manager at the Orpheum, with “The Lion King” being the first show I had the pleasure of working.
 These were truly the best years of my work life!
 Every day was an adventure!
 I developed great friendships and I never knew what to expect – I have some stories I can tell you if you haven’t heard them all ready!
 I took to my theater management position like a bird to flight and knew what I would be doing for the rest of my life.

 After several truly wonderful years....the economy dipped and I was laid off.
 I was able to find work across the bridge and moved to the East Bay where I took part in opening two theaters: the Campbell in Martinez, where I worked part time until my full time position with The Grand in Tracy required more attention.
 At The Grand I further honed my skills as I was able to take on a larger and more hands on role, where I was instrumental in establishing operational procedures, organizing the Grand Opening Gala and being part of the team creating the season brochure.
 Unfortunately a Theater Arts Center in Tracy didn't go over quite as anticipated and the layoffs began.
 Presently I am working out of my field, and running the group keeps me connected to what I truly love and enjoy!